Good Deed Reward

 Regardless if your real estate is unwanted or hard to sell it does not lessen the good your donation can do in helping support our efforts.

-By donating to a 501(c)(3) nonprofit organization, you can receive a tax-deduction for the appraised value of your real estate.
+By donating to a 501(c)(3) nonprofit organization, you should be able to receive a tax-deduction for the full appraised value of your real estate.

 Keep from wasting more money on upkeep, utilities, insurance, and property taxes for an unwanted or hard to sell real estate.

 Our real estate professionals will attend to the details and guide you through the process¹, which typically is within 14 days.

 BEFORE CONTACTING US, CONTACT YOUR OWN LEGAL AND TAX EXPERT